UCL/research-computing-with-cpp/98Installation/sec00virtualbox.md

 When installing Ubuntu select the `Minimal installation` and check the box which says `Download updates while installing Ubuntu`.
 Select `Erase disk and install Ubuntu` and `Encrypt the new Ubuntu installation` boxes but make sure you write down you security key password as if you lose this you will lose access to the VM.

-Once complete you'll need to rshutdown and restart the VM.
+Once complete you'll need to shutdown and restart the VM.

 ### Installing required packages